kahlil/hitch-hikers-guide/slides/mostly-non-technical-deciding-factors.md

 ##  Mostly Non-Technical Deciding Factors

-Like: what are your feelz? <!-- .element: class="fragment" data-fragment-index="0" -->
+Like: what are your feelz?

 Note:
 Kahlil